MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/upgrade-overview-2012.md

 ### Perform cutover testing and create a cutover plan
 The term _cutover_ is used here to describe the final process of putting the new system live.
 This process consists of the tasks that occur after AX 2012 is turned off and before Finance and Operations is turned on.

-The goal of the testing is to practice the cutover process.
+The goal of the testing, or *mock cutover* is to practice the cutover process.
 In this way, you can help guarantee that everyone who is involved in the actual cutover to go-live will have a smooth experience.

 There are two main workstreams: